carlmontanari/ssh2net/README.md

 Password: VR-netlab9

-Once the containers are ready, you can use the make commands to execute tests as needed:
+Once the container(s) are ready, you can use the make commands to execute tests as needed:

-`test_functional` will execute all currently implemented functional tests `test_all` will execute all currently implemented functional tests as well as the unit tests `test_iosxe` will execute all unit tests and iosxe functional tests `test_nxos` will execute all unit tests and nxos functional tests
+- `test_functional` will execute all currently implemented functional tests
+- `test_all` will execute all currently implemented functional tests as well as the unit tests
+- `test_iosxe` will execute all unit tests and iosxe functional tests
+- `test_nxos` will execute all unit tests and nxos functional tests
+- `test_junos` will execute all unit tests and junos functional tests